 Many of you know that my landlord has some old furniture and “stuff” upstairs in what we affectionately call the raccoon room.
-(There was at one time a few living in the attic area – not anymore, but it’s still kinda messy and icky).
+(There was at one time a few living in the attic area – not anymore, but the name sticks).
 My wonderful landlord told me to “take what I want and use it” as it wasn’t doing her any good and they do at some point want it cleaned up.
 We’ve made a deal on the furniture and the wood and other things I’m welcome to use.
-I think once it’s clean and repaired it would make and AWESOME addition to Willow Yoga Studio (just my thoughts).
+I think once it’s clean and repaired it would make an AWESOME addition to Willow Yoga Studio (just my thoughts).
 Anyhoo..there is A LOT of stuff up there, for real, a lot!

-While thinking of a counter “top” I wandered upstairs and wondered if there was any large pieces of wood or plywood that I could paint and use.
+While thinking of a counter “top” I wandered upstairs and wondered if there were any large pieces of wood or plywood that I could paint and use.
 And then I found this!

 We hauled those HEAVY suckers downstairs and started working on them.